madx/roy/README.md

 symbol.
 You can then use `throw` to abort a method but you must return an array composed of a status code and a message.

-Roy provides a `halt` method that takes a status code and an optional message.
+Roy provides a `roy.halt` method that takes a status code and an optional message.
 If there is no message it uses the default message from `Rack::Utils::HTTP_STATUS_CODES`